Least action principles for incompressible flows and geodesics between shapes: Introduction

 In this Eulerian framework, it is natural to study the action in \eqref{e:act1} subject to given endpoint conditions of the form

-These conditions differ from Arnold-style conditions that fix the flow-induced volume-preserving diffeomorphism between $\Omega_0$ and $\Omega_1$, and correspond instead to fixing only the \textit{image} of this diffeomorphism.
+These endpoint conditions differ from Arnold-style conditions that fix the flow-induced volume-preserving diffeomorphism between $\Omega_0$ and $\Omega_1$, and correspond instead to fixing only the \textit{image} of this diffeomorphism.
+Imposing endpoint conditions in an Eulerian transport framework as in \eqref{e:inf1a2} is exactly analogous to the fundamental study of Benamou and Brenier \cite{BenBre00} that relates the minimization of the action \eqref{e:act1} without incompressibility constraints to Wasserstein (Monge-Kantorovich) distance with quadratic cost.

 As we show in section~\ref{s:geo} below, it turns out that the geodesic equations that result are precisely the Euler equations for \emph{potential flow} of an incompressible, inviscid fluid occupying domain $\Omega_t$, with \emph{zero pressure and zero surface tension} on the free boundary $\D\Omega_t$.
 In short, the geodesic equations are classic water wave equations with zero gravity and surface tension.
 The initial-value problem for these equations has recently been studied in detail---the works \cite{Lindblad,CoutShko2007,CoutShko2010} extend the breakthrough works of Wu \cite{Wu97,Wu99} to deal with nonzero vorticity and zero gravity, and establish short-time existence and uniqueness for sufficiently smooth initial data in certain bounded domains.

 The problem of \textit{minimizing} the action in \eqref{e:act1} subject to the constraints above turns out to be ill-posed if the dimension $d>1$, as we will show in this paper.
 By this we mean that action-minimizing paths that satisfy all the constraints \eqref{e:inf1a}, \eqref{e:inf1b} and \eqref{e:inf1a2} do not exist in general, even locally.
-Nevertheless, the infimum of the action defines a distance between equal-volume sets which we will call \textit{shape distance}, determined by
+Nevertheless, the infimum of the action defines a distance between equal-volume sets which we may call \textit{shape distance}, determined by

 where the infimum is taken subject to the constraints \eqref{e:inf1a}, \eqref{e:inf1b}, \eqref{e:inf1a2} above.
-By the well-known result of Benamou and Brenier~\cite{BenBre}, it is clear that
+By the well-known result of Benamou and Brenier~\cite{BenBre00}, it is clear that